Introduction

 Clip Interim Results

-For the Clip Interim Results option, the overlapping section contains the flyers for both promotions, which we can see because the list was enabled.
+For the Clip Interim Results option, the overlapping section contains flyers for both promotions, as shown because the list was enabled.
 This means the customer would get both the flyers.

-The best clipping option, so that all the customers only get a single flyer, would be to Clip Only Outside Remainders.
-If we had different promotion options, such as an email and newspaper, Clip Interim Results would be a good option.
+The best clipping option to ensure all customers receive only a single flyer would be Clip Only Outside Remainders.
+If we had different promotion options, such as an email and a newspaper, Clip Interim Results would be a good option.

 Additional Resources